structurizr/java/docs/spring-petclinic.md

 styles.addElementStyle("Spring Repository").background("#95D46C").color("#000000");
 ```

-> Please note: shapes will only be seen if you are a [Structurizr paid plan](https://structurizr.com/pricing) customer.

 ## 9. Upload the model and views to Structurizr

 The code we've just seen simply creates an in-memory representation of the software architecture model, in this case as a collection of Java objects.
 The open source Structurizr for Java library also includes a way to export this model to an intermediate JSON representation, which can then be imported into some tooling that is able to visualise it.
 This is what Structurizr does.